Why some employee forums fail (and how to change that)

 A professional approach for a professional role

 Planning and preparation will hugely impact the outcomes you can achieve when putting in place a representative forum.
-As part of this we recommend a job spec, an FAQ document for new reps, a clear constitution/remit for your forum, plus training of course as this is such a new (and pretty scary) role for most newly elected representatives.
+As part of this, we recommend a job spec, an FAQ document for new reps, a clear constitution/remit for your forum, plus training, of course, as this is such a new (and pretty scary) role for most newly elected representatives.

 A little feedback from representatives